Sexual Harassment, Assault and Rape

-- Consider reaching out to OASIS in the Wellness Center.
+- Consider reaching out to OASIS in the Health Promotion and Advocacy Center.
 OASIS employs two confidential victim advocates who provide services to all AU students, including those who are studying abroad.
 Email OASIS@american.edu or call +1-202-885-7070 to access free and confidential services.

 - Consider seeking medical attention even if you are not seeking evidence collection.
 It is important to be tested for sexually transmitted infections and to treat possible internal injury.